 Please review the important information below to ensure you meet the proposal requirements.

-When you enter your proposal you will be asked to select a session format that best describes your session.
+When you start submitting a proposal, you will be asked to select a session format that best describes the proposal.

 ATD education sessions are learning experiences first and foremost, and as such must be noncommercial in content and delivery.
-Your primary goal should be the attendees learning experience rather than a showcase for your ideas, products, and services.
+Your primary goal should be the attendee's learning experience rather than a showcase for your ideas, products, and services.
 You will gain exposure for those things by providing something tangible for participants to take away.
-The more you can put yourself in their place in developing your session, the better your chances will be of being selected and of receiving good evaluations from participants.
+The more you can put yourself in their place in developing your session, the better your chances will be of being selected and receiving positive evaluations from participants.

-When developing your session, make sure the content is informative and relevant, with clear and immediate application to the learner's work.
+When developing your proposal submission, make sure the content is informative and relevant, with clear and immediate application to the learner's work.
 Be sure the content corresponds with the applications to the job.
-Consider including interactive and/or hands-on methods to support learning within the conference session framework.
+Consider including interactive or hands-on methods to support learning within the conference session framework.